rschristopher/ischristtrue.com/src/ancient-views/index.md

     <center>![babel](/images/babel.jpg)</center>

-These are the ancient "gods", many of which participated in the rebellions, and it is in this backdrop that Christ arose.
+These are among the ancient "gods", the territorial spirits (*shedim*), many of which participated in the rebellions, and it is in this backdrop that Christ arose.
 It was in that scattered world of subjugation by ancient "gods" that Israel emerged and the prophets cried out for a savior, where John the Baptist prepared the way. *"Repent, for the kingdom of heaven is at hand"*.